gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 For the purposes of FOSM, you would be interested in the sensitivities of history-matching observations recorded in (1) and sensitivities of forecast observations recorded in (2).

-Now we didnt do that here - our model forward run includes both the history matching and scenario periods.
+Now we didn't do that here - our model forward run includes both the history matching and scenario periods.
 So our jacobian already contains both sets of sensitivities.
 But we can "fake" it just for the sake of demonstration.
 Let's pretend that we have a second jacobian calculated using a scenario model: